 The good news is, local venders (particularly in the St. George's market square and the Grand Anse area) have begun to work together as a team to help prevent criminal activity.
 They have essentially formed their own neighbourhood watch and work together to employ security in the area.
 As a result, these places have become much safer to visit.

-There are thankfully few unusual local laws to have to worry about during your visit, but there are a couple worth mentioning.
-First, it is considered highly offensive for anyone to dress in camouflage clothing, including children so leave the fatigues at home.
+There are thankfully not many unusual local laws to worry about during your visit, but there are a couple worth mentioning.
+First, it is considered highly offensive for anyone to dress in camouflage clothing, including children – so leave the camouflage clothing at home.

 Driving in Grenada can be a bit challenging with less than perfect road conditions and steep, windy passageways.
 The fact that the "relaxed" island attitude also translates to the attention to and enforcement of road rules also makes for some interesting experiences.
 Use particular care when approaching traffic lights, intersections and pedestrian crossings, even if you feel you have the right of way as the others you are sharing the road with may feel the same way.
 When it doubt, yield and let others go ahead.